You've successfully subscribed to digitalplunge

 We need to use space correctly if we want to feel at ease in our homes, and ensure it is easy to navigate around our house.
 Check out these guidelines below, to help you figure out the pre planning of your space.

 • It is necessary to highlight the main element of the interior.
 In the living room, it can be a fireplace, a TV panel, or an unusual picture.
-For the bedroom, the lost interior of the kitchen is the bed, and for the room, the dining table.
+For the bedroom, the bed and for the dining room, the table.

 • What distance should be between pieces of furniture?
-Tip: It is necessary to leave 1.8–2.4 m of free space between furniture so as not to feel tightness.
+It is necessary to leave 1.8 – 2.4 m of free space between furniture so as not to feel tightness.
 In an equipped room, a person should feel freedom and comfort.

 • It is important to use the corners of the rooms wisely.
-In narrow spaces, you can put something that does not attract attention, for example, a compact rack, a small corner closed or open cabinet, a floor vase.
+In narrow spaces, you can put something that does not attract attention.
+For example, a compact rack, a small corner closed or open cabinet or a floor vase.

-• An acceptable distance between the sofa, table, and chairs is 0.6–0.8 m.
-There should be a comfortable arm's length distance between your guests during tea drinking and communication.
+• An acceptable distance between the sofa, table, and chairs is 0.6 – 0.8 m.
+There should be a comfortable arm's length distance between your guests during tea drinking and chatting.

-• It is better to hang pictures above eye level - such as receiving visually expanding space.
-In a room with two windows, a mirror should be hung on different walls.
+• It is better to hang pictures above eye level.
+In a room with two windows, a mirror should be hung on a different wall.
 It will add light and expand the volume of the room.

 • A small narrow room can look bigger and more spacious with light compact furniture.
-You should avoid too many trinkets, souvenirs or photos on shelves in smaller spaces.
+Avoid too many trinkets, souvenirs or photos on shelves in smaller spaces.

 Incorrect furniture size to fit the room